Our woven blankets are crafted from 100% cotton yarn for a soft, warm, and luxurious feel.

 When creating woven products, you'll be working with woven stitches and not pixels when creating your artwork design.
 These woven stitches do not directly translate to pixels, making it difficult to get an idea of your finished product.

-To get a good idea of your finished product, we recommend converting your image to the full size (50”x 60”) at 12 dpi.
+We recommend converting your image to the full size (50”x 60”) at 12 dpi to get a good idea of your finished product.